ThisIsMyUse/Google-Sheets-Scripts/README.md

 Wish To Do:
 - make a ui for the time tracking sheet, to easier visualize time usage
 - add auto date spliting, and detecting windows open to start tracking time right when open chrome
+- add a function to add a nothing task(a task that is non normal, and does not need to be tracked)
+- instant navigate function to bottom of Column B for easy completed task entering
+-
+-
+-
+-